 |

 The SEO industry has grown significantly over the last 10 years.
-It is no longer just about keywords.
-It is about being a trusted source of information.
-According to SEOJobs, salaries for SEO professionals now range from $67,000 to $191,000.
+According to ZipRecruiter, salaries for SEO professionals now range from $80,000 to $145,000.
 This wide range shows that experience pays well.

 Where Can You Work as an SEO in 2026?